About Camp Abilities

 Secondly, this will provide undergraduate and graduate level students a hands-on learning environment on how to teach sports and recreational activities to children who are blind or visually impaired.
 This opportunity will aid in preparing them for their future careers.

 Jeanine Fittipaldi-Wert, PhD has been involved in Camp Abilities for over 17 years.
 She started as a camp counselor at the Camp Abilities Brockport and spent a total of 9 years attending Camp Abilities Brockport as a camp counselor, assistant group leader, group leader, sports specialist and behavior specialist.
 While she was volunteering at Brockport Camp Abilities, she was offered the unique opportunity to be the Assistant Director of Tucson Camp Abilities, which she held for 9 years.
 She is now the Director of Camp Abilities Columbus, GA.

 Since 2012, Camp Abilities Columbus, GA has teamed with the Georgia Blind Sports Association & the Beep Baseball Association to extend the opportunity to children with visual impairments to attend camp.
 During camp, campers participate in team building activities, beep baseball, beep kickball, tandem biking, swimming, rock climbing, tennis and goalball.
 Camp Abilities Columbus, GA is organized and staffed completely by volunteers and funded through donations.
 The camp counselor volunteers are CSU Health & Physical Education majors and students from other universities majoring in physical education or in the vision field.

 Camp Abilities Columbus, GA would not be possible without volunteers and monetary and food donations.

 Goalball was taught by Hal Simpson, the Atlanta Force goalball coach, and Joma Leonard a player on the team.
 For more information about Goalball refer to http://www.paralympic.org/goalball

-Tandem Biking was taught by Crystal Spell and Aftan Hill, both with over 6 years of experience with Camp Abilities and are CSU alumni.
+Tandem Biking was taught by Daniel McCoy, Crystal Spell and Aftan Hill, both with over 8 years of experience with Camp Abilities and are CSU alumni.
 For additional information about tandem biking, please refer to http://www.paralympic.org/cycling